zhufengme/GPTCommit/README.md

 ## Notes

 - Ensure your OpenAI API key has sufficient quota to handle requests.
-- The script assumes you are working within a current Git repository and have the appropriate permissions to perform commit operations.
+- The script assumes you are working within a current Git repository and have appropriate permissions to perform commit operations.
-- Make sure your network connection is stable, especially if you need to access the OpenAI API through a proxy.
+- Ensure your network connection is stable, especially if you need to access the OpenAI API via a proxy.

 ## Contributing